 Introducing Nexus Mutual

-Nexus Mutual is a decentralized insurance protocol built on Ethereum which uses a risk-sharing pool allowing anyone to purchase an insurance cover or contribute capital to the pool.
+Nexus Mutual uses a risk-sharing pool to allow anyone to purchase an insurance cover or contribute capital to the pool for future rewards.

 The concept of insurance originally began when communities would pool together resources to mitigate themselves from common risk.
 Obviously, as communities and society began to grow and evolve, this model did not scale as it required a large amount of trust among many individuals.
 As a result, modern-day insurance companies began to take on this risk and the profit – leaving societal safety nets to profit-motivated companies working for their own interest.